What is Food and Beverage Service?

 A hotel may either have many banquet halls of different sizes or one large hall, the size of which can be adjusted with temporary partitions to accommodate parties of various sizes.

-The banquet department is managed with the help of a few permanent staff as more service staff can be arranged from either local source or other food and beverage service areas.
+The banquet department is managed with the help of a few permanent staff members, as more service staff can be arranged from either local sources or other food and beverage service areas.

 2. Room Service Organization